trussworks/truss-interview/BROWSER_README.md

 ## Full Description

 Please write a webpage that loads data from `https://swapi.dev/api/planets/`, formats and displays that data in a table.
+SWAPI documentation can be found [here](https://swapi.dev/documentation)

 Name the entrypoint for your application `index.html`.